duckduckgo/duckduckgo-documentation/duckduckhack/testing/testing_triggers.md

 	Click on the **DuckDuckHack project**, which you previously forked and cloned.

-	Next, open a terminal window if it's not already open from the last tutorial.
+	Next, open a terminal window if it's not already open.
 (Tools > Terminal).

-	At the command prompt, change into the **zeroclickinfo-goodies** repository directory:
+	At the command prompt, change into your repository directory, for example:

 	```shell
 	cd zeroclickinfo-goodies
 	```

-	The command line prompt should now indicate that you are in the **master** branch of the **zeroclickinfo-goodies** repository:
+	The command line prompt will now indicate the repository and branch you are in, for example:

 	```shell
 	[ codio@border-carlo workspace zeroclickinfo-goodies {master}]$
 	```

-2. Test your triggers interactively.
+2. Next, use the DuckPAN tool to test your triggers interactively:

     Type this command at the command line.